-Computers The of the use

 Computers 2 years

-Plant and equipment
+Plant and equipment 5 years

-5 years

 Motor vehicles 4 years

-Fixtures and fittings
+Fixtures and fittings 5 years

-8- 5 years

 An item of plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of comprehensive income for the year in which the asset is derecognised.